 Thanks to Pinterest, I soon found out that Weekly Spouse Meetings were already a thing.
 But I did craft an agenda specific to our needs and Spouse Meetings became a thing in our marriage.

 Now, two years into our marriage, although we don’t always get one done weekly, we still love spouse meetings.
 If you haven’t tried them, you need to get on it!
-Here are 9 reasons why we love spouse meetings and why you need to do it too!
+Here are 9 reasons why we love spouse meetings and why you need to do them too!

 Life gets hectic and stressful real quick and it can be easy to lose touch.
 Spouse meetings help you intentionally reconnect on a regular basis.
 If you’re feeling like you never quite get on the same page, spouse meetings are a great way to maintain that baseline of communication and get in the same groove with one another.